zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

-#  Spark-PMoF: RPMem extension for Spark Shuffle
+#  Shuffle Remote PMem Extension
-Spark-PMoF (Persistent Memory over Fabric), RPMem extension for Spark Shuffle, is a Spark Shuffle Plugin which enables persistent memory and high performance fabric technology like RDMA for Spark shuffle to improve Spark performance in shuffle intensive scneario.
+Shuffle Remote PMem Extension is a Spark Shuffle plugin which enables persistent memory and high performance fabric technology like RDMA for Spark shuffle to improve Spark performance in shuffle intensive scneario.

 ## Contents
 - [Introduction](#introduction)